rafiberlin/s2020_image_caption_deep_nl/README.md

 And unzip it under: `/model_storage/lp10_img370_cs320_resnet50_gru_l3_hdim512_emb300_lr0.001_wd0_epo75_bat32_do0_cut2_can5_with_norm_ie_s.pt`

 Please do not change the name of the model!

+The Jupyter notebook is preconfigured to run the model to download.
+The results of the model evaluation and some predictions have been processed and saved in order to quickly get an impression of the trained model.

 ## Some parameters in hparams.json explained